 There are a few key elements to consider when choosing a wearable:

-- If you have a smartphone and you’re looking for a companion, make sure the smartwatch is compatible with your handset’s operating system.
+- If you have a smartphone ensure the smartwatch is compatible with your handset’s operating system.
 For example, an Apple Watch will only work with an iPhone.

-- If it is the health aspects of a smartwatch that excite you, make sure your model has GPS and a heart rate sensor.
+- If the health aspects excite you, ensure your model has GPS and a heart rate sensor.

 - Battery life is important.
-With many devices that need charging it can be difficult to keep on top of and easy to forget so a wearable with quality battery life is vital.
-This feature is particularly important if the smartwatch is being used to keep the older person safe when they are mobile away from the home.
+With many devices that need charging it can be difficult easy to forget so a quality battery life is vital.
+This feature is important if the smartwatch is being used for safety when away from the home.

-- Try out the Smartwatch’s band and clasp to check that you can use it.
-It is worth looking for a Watch where you can switch bands as you like.
+- Try out the band and clasp to check that you can use it.
+It’s worth looking for a watch where you can switch bands as you like.